ajs424/Complex-Number-Class/README.md

 This repository includes:

-a Complex.java file that is the Java implementation
+-a Complex.java file that is the Java implementation

-a Main.java file that instantiates and tests all methods of the Complex class
+-a Main.java file that instantiates and tests all methods of the Complex class

-a complex.h file that contains the declaration of the complex class
+-a complex.h file that contains the declaration of the complex class

-a complex.cc file that contains the implementations of method and functions declared in the complex class
+-a complex.cc file that contains the implementations of method and functions declared in the complex class

-a main.cc that instantiates complex numbers and tests all methods and functions
+-a main.cc that instantiates complex numbers and tests all methods and functions

-a complex.py file.
+-a complex.py file.